 SoMe kicked off its Insight event series on Friday, May 31, with a talk from Stephen Strong, VP of marketing at ParkWhiz.
-Aalap Shah & Madhavi Rao, co-founders of SoMe Connect originally conceived SoMe Insights as an opportunity for the team to learn best practices and other meaningful tactics from companies and organizations that were successful on social media.
-However, as planning began and speakers were selected, both co-founders realized that there was an opportunity to create meaningful dialogue around social for the greater Chicago community and opened up the series to the public.
+Madhavi Rao, founder of SoMe Connect originally conceived SoMe Insights as an opportunity for the team to learn best practices and other meaningful tactics from companies and organizations that were successful on social media.
+However, as planning began and speakers were selected, she realized that there was an opportunity to create meaningful dialogue around social for the greater Chicago community and opened up the series to the public.
 The focus for the event now is to showcase successful companies and actionable insights on a monthly basis and providing a forum for the greater business community to ask questions and talk with these thought leaders.

 Strong and colleague, James Sims, ParkWhiz communications manager, discussed consumer advocacy and the integral role it plays in marketing a company.
 ParkWhiz, a Chicago-based company that allows you to reserve parking spots online, has an impressive online following with over 7,000 vocal and active Facebook fans.
 But a good company knows, Facebook ‘Likes’ are just the beginning, which is why Strong and Sims stressed the importance of giving a voice to your users.

 One way ParkWhiz equips their users, is by providing a forum for them to review parking garages where they’ve reserved spots.
 ParkWhiz uses these reviews to collect information on consumer preferences, which helps them better understand their users.
 In addition, ParkWhiz reports their findings to parking garage staff, who are historically disconnected from their users.